Geometry-Aware Generation of Adversarial Point Clouds: Adversarial Point Clouds of Object Surface Shapes

 \subsection{The Proposed Geometry-Aware Objectives}

 Analysis in Section \ref{SecAdvPCNature} inspires us to modify a point cloud $\mathcal{P}$ to have $\mathcal{P}'$ in a geometry-aware manner.
-This can be technically achieved by objectives that constrain the magnitudes of modification under distance metrics of point set, while taking into account the local surface smoothness of the resulting $\mathcal{P}'$, in particular prevention of generating point outliers.
-In this section, we present these proposed geometry-aware objectives; combining them with an additional misclassification loss gives our proposed method of adversarial point cloud generation, which is to be presented in Section \ref{SecAdvPCGen}.
+This can be technically achieved by objectives that constrain the magnitudes of modification under distance metrics of point set as a whole, while taking into account the local surface smoothness of the resulting $\mathcal{P}'$, in particular prevention of generating point outliers.
+In this section, we present the proposed geometry-aware objectives.
+With geometry-aware objectives and an additional misclassification loss, we can generate adversarial point cloud, which is to be presented in Section \ref{SecAdvPCGen}.

 \textbf{Chamfer Distance --} Given two point sets $\mathcal{P}$ and $\mathcal{P}'$ respectively of $n$ and $n'$ points, the Chamfer distance computes